gezalore/designbench/docs/source/running.rst

 One issue with benchmarking software performance is the variability in measurements due to random processes on the host machine (noise).
-To help evaluate this variance, and to enable drawing robust conclusions, designbench supports running compilation and execution multiple times, using the ``--nCompile`` and ``--nExecute`` options of ``./designbench run``.
-These will cause designbench to perform repeated compilation and execution of each case.
+To help evaluate this variance, and to enable drawing robust conclusions, RTLMeter supports running compilation and execution multiple times, using the ``--nCompile`` and ``--nExecute`` options of ``./rtlmeter run``.
+These will cause RTLMeter to perform repeated compilation and execution of each case.
 For example, the following will run each of the specified cases 3 times:

 .. code:: shell

-    ./designbench run --cases 'OpenTitan:*' --nExecute 3
+    ./rtlmeter run --cases 'OpenTitan:*' --nExecute 3

 Actually, what this command really does, is it populates the ``<DESIGN>/<CONFIGURATION>/execute-<N>/<TEST>`` subdirectories for ``<N>``